 He or she establishes or maintains a residence (permanent, temporary, or transient) in Florida and has a requirement to register or would have a requirement to register as a sexual offender in another jurisdiction;-OR

 He or she was adjudicated delinquent on or after July 1, 2007, for one of the following offenses and was 14 years of age or older at the time of the offense:

 Registrants are required to report to their local sheriff's office (for a list of locations click here) and provide information including but not limited to:

 Note: This information is a public record unless exempt or confidential pursuant to Chapter 119, F.S.

-Sexual offenders must complete a registration form at their county sheriff's office either twice a year (birth month and 6th month thereafter) or four times a year (birth month and every 3rd month thereafter) depending upon their offense.
-For a list of qualifying offenses please refer to Florida Statute 943.0435(14)(b).
+Sexual offenders must complete a registration form at their county sheriff's office either twice a year (birth month and every 6th month thereafter) or four times a year (birth month and every 3rd month thereafter) depending upon their offense.
+For a list of qualifying offenses for quarterly registration please refer to Florida Statute 943.0435(14)(b).

 Sexual predators, some sexual offenders, and juvenile sexual offenders must report four times a year (birth month and every 3rd month thereafter).

 Sexual offenders/predators MUST maintain registration for the duration of their life.